 The Cashier's Office provides students with assistance regarding their financial student accounts.
 This includes financial advising regarding payments and charges, establishing a payment plan, and making tuition payments.
-The Cashier's Office is available to assist students Monday through Friday between 8:00 a.m. and 5:00 p.m. by calling 281-649-3471.
-Our mailing address is: HBU, Financial Services Office, Atwood II-112, 7502 Fondren Road, Houston, TX.
-77074-3298.
-Our e-mail address is cashier@hbu.edu.
+The Cashier's Office is available to assist students and families Monday through Friday between 8:00 a.m. and 5:00 p.m. by calling 281-649-3471.
+Our mailing address is: HBU, Cashier's Office, 7502 Fondren Road, Houston, TX 77074-3298 and e-mail address is cashier@hbu.edu.
 Payments made in person may be in the form of cash, check, money order, MasterCard, Visa, Discover Card, American Express or debit cards.
-In addition, credit card/debit card payments are accepted by telephone during business hours.
+As of June 1, 2015 the Cashier's Office no longer accepts payments over the telephone, but instead payments can now be made on-line 42/7 as follows: